 Sun Taijiquan Long Form

-This foundational class is the gateway to the taijiquan universe.
-Essential concepts, theories and principles are discussed in depth.
-Students begin to explore their body, breath, mind and qi circulation with many different qigong and warm-up exercises, plus meditation.
+This class is taught in the style of the Eight Active Ingredients of Tai Chi, from the Tree of Life Tai Chi Center.
+Essential concepts, theories, and principles are discussed in depth.
+Students begin to explore their body, breath, mind, and energy.

-Students begin learning the traditional Long Form of Sun taijiquan, the only form that Sun Lutang created.
+Students will learn the traditional Long Form of Sun taijiquan, the only form that Sun Lutang created.
 The class is separated into smaller groups or individuals, and each student will be taught at his or her own pace.
 Once the entire form is memorized, then begins the lifelong process of refinement and deeper internal energy.

 Sun style taijiquan is one of the five major styles of taijiquan -- the other four being Chen style, Yang style, Wu style and Wu (Hao) style -- and is the youngest of the five.
 It was developed by grandmaster Sun Lutang (1861-1932), who incorporated the other two Chinese internal arts of baguazhang and xingyiquan into his taijiquan.
 Sun style, Wu style and Wu (Hao) style are considered to be "small frame" taijiquan -- that is, the arm movements are small, the steps are short and the stances are upright.
 This is in contrast to Chen style and Yang style, which contain big arm movements, long steps, and deep stances.